mne-tools/fiff-constants/README.md

-# mne-fiff-constants
+# fiff-constants

-Bookkeeping and documentation of MNE constants
+Bookkeeping and documentation of FIFF file format constants.